Entanglement Entropy and Thermodynamics of Dynamical Black Holes

 where $\kappa$ is the surface gravity.
 Therefore, the metric functions for the unperturbed stationary geometry, denoted by $\alpha^{(0)}$, $\omega^{(0)}_i$, and $\gamma^{(0)}_{ij}$, are subject to additional constraints.
 Specifically, the isometry generated by the Killing vector $\xi^a$ restricts their form so that the dependence on $u$ and $v$ occurs only through the combination $\kappa u v$ \cite{Hollands:2022fkn, Bhattacharyya:2021jhr}:

-In order to investigate the non-stationary case, we consider the metric as perturbed from the stationary background $g^{(0)}_{ab}$ as $g_{ab}=g^{(0)}_{ab}+\delta g_{ab}$ and the matter fields as $\phi=\phi^{(0)}+\delta \phi$, where $\delta g_{ab}, \delta \phi \sim \mathcal{O}(\epsilon)$ are first order perturbations and $\epsilon\ll 1 $ is a small perturbation parameter.
-Since the stationary black hole spacetime and the perturbed spacetime are distinct geometries, there exist certain gauge freedom in choosing coordinate systems in the perturbed geometry and the identifying points between the two slightly different spacetimes.
-Following \cite{Visser:2024pwz}, we impose the following gauge conditions: \begin{enumerate}[(1)] \item The event horizon of the perturbed black hole is identified with the Killing horizon of the background geometry.
+In order to investigate the non-stationary case, we consider the metric as perturbed from the stationary background $g^{(0)}_{ab}$ as $g_{ab}=g^{(0)}_{ab}+\delta g_{ab}$ and the matter fields as $\phi=\phi^{(0)}+\delta \phi$, where $\delta g_{ab}, \delta \phi \sim \mathcal{O}(\epsilon)$ are first-order perturbations and $\epsilon\ll 1 $ is a small perturbation parameter.
+Of course, once we turn on a non‐stationary perturbation the exact Killing symmetry is lost and, in principle, the location and parametrization of the horizon could shift in complicated ways.
+However, since we are working only to the first order around a stationary background, we may exploit the diffeomorphism gauge freedom to keep the identification of points between the two spacetimes simple, and to preserve the affine parametrization of the null generators.
+This puts the perturbed geometry under control and allows us to track the horizon perturbatively.
+Concretely, we follow \cite{Visser:2024pwz} and impose the following gauge conditions: \begin{enumerate}[(1)] \item The event horizon of the perturbed black hole is identified with the Killing horizon of the unperturbed background.
 Moreover, $\mathcal{H}^+$ and $\mathcal{H}^-$ remains at $u = 0$ and $v = 0$, respectively, after the perturbation is applied. \item The null vectors $k^a$ and $l^a$ are held fixed under the perturbation

 Additionally, $k^a$ remains null and normal to $\mathcal{H}^+$, while $l^a$ stays null everywhere under the perturbation.
 Combined with the requirement $\delta(k^a l_a) = 0$, this implies that